 Their connection began when a young Carpenter uploaded a cover of "Pictures to Burn."
 By 2023, she was opening for the Eras Tour.
 By 2024, she was calling Swift "one of my best, best friends."

-But what makes the relationship interesting for the Type 3 analysis is how Swift mentors.
+What makes the relationship interesting is how Swift mentors.
 Carpenter told CBS Sunday Morning: "I wouldn't say it's, like, a verbal thing as much as just, like, she's very supportive of me and knows who I am as a person."
 Swift has never given her specific advice.
 She's "modeled what fame should look like."

 "You just watch her walk in a room and it's very easy to understand that she's so composed, she's graceful, she's gracious," Carpenter said.
-For a Type 3 — someone who learns by observing what works and then doing it — this kind of modeling is more powerful than any direct instruction.
+For someone who learns by observing what works and then doing it, modeling beats instruction every time.

 The Eras Tour was the accelerant.
 "Your tour enabled me to do mine," Carpenter told Swift directly.
 "Watching her keep their attention as if she's playing in their living room."
 She studied the master class and then built her own version.

 Insiders say Carpenter sends Swift snippets of new music for feedback.
 When she has a "boy problem," Swift is "one of the first people she calls."
-But the relationship isn't just emotional support — it's strategic modeling.
-Taylor Swift showed Sabrina Carpenter what a career looks like when the person behind it stays intact.
-For a Type 3 terrified of disappearing into their own image, that's the most valuable lesson anyone could teach.
+The relationship isn't only emotional support; it's strategic modeling.
+Swift showed Carpenter what a career looks like when the person behind it stays intact.
+For an Achiever terrified of disappearing into her own image, that's the most valuable lesson anyone can teach.

 Fashion as Part of the Machine